Greece agrees to talk to creditors in EU debt progress

 Prime Minister Alexis Tsipras, attending his first European Union summit, agreed with the chairman of euro zone finance ministers, Jeroen Dijsselbloem, that Greek officials would meet representatives of the European Commission, the European Central Bank and the IMF on Friday.

-"(We) agreed today to ask the institutions to engage with the Greek authorities to start work on a technical assessment of the common ground between the current program and the Greek government's plans," Dijsselbloem tweeted.
-This, he said, would pave the way for crucial talks between euro zone finance ministers next Monday.
+"(We) agreed today to ask the institutions to engage with the Greek authorities to start work on a technical assessment of the common ground between the current programme and the Greek government's plans," Dijsselbloem tweeted.
+This, he said, would pave the way for crucial talks between euro zone finance ministers on Monday.

-The shift by Tsipras marked a potential first step towards resolving a crisis that has raised the risk of Greece being forced to abandon the euro, which could spark wider financial turmoil.
-A Greek official in Athens said it was a positive move towards a new financial arrangement with creditors.
+The shift by Tsipras marked a potential first step towards resolving a crisis that has raised the risk of Greece, where the bloc's debt crisis began in 2009, being forced to abandon the euro, sparking wider financial turmoil.

+"All these discussions and today’s developments signal the intention for a political agreement," the 40-year-old leftist leader, swept to power last month on a wave of anti-austerity protest, told reporters.

+Tsipras set out his vision of ending austerity and reviving the economy to fellow leaders but there was no negotiation and they agreed it was for finance ministers to deal with the detailed technical issues.

+Dijsselbloem was cautious about prospects for a deal, telling reporters: "It is going to be very difficult.
+It is going to take time.
+Don't get your hopes up yet."

-It came less than 24 hours after euro zone finance ministers failed to agree on a statement on the next procedural steps because Athens did not want any reference to the unpopular bailout or the "troika" of lenders enforcing it.
+On Wednesday night, euro zone finance ministers had failed to agree even on a statement on the next procedural steps because Athens did not want any reference to the unpopular bailout, nor to the despised "troika" of lenders enforcing it.

-Tsipras won election last month promising to scrap the 240 billion euro ($273 billion) bailout, end cooperation with the "troika", reverse austerity measures that have cast many Greeks into poverty and negotiate a reduction in the debt burden.
+Though he will be negotiating with the EU, ECB and IMF, Tsipras said the "troika" no longer existed.
+He won election promising to scrap the 240 billion euro (177 billion pounds) bailout, end cooperation with the "troika", reverse austerity measures that have cast many Greeks into poverty and negotiate a reduction in the country's huge debt burden.

-The procedural step forward came after the ECB's Governing Council extended a cash lifeline for Greek banks for another week, authorizing an extra 5 billion euros in emergency lending assistance (ELA) by the Greek central bank.
-The council decided in a telephone conference to review the program on Feb.
+The procedural step forward came after the ECB's Governing Council extended a cash lifeline for Greek banks for another week, authorising an extra 5 billion euros in emergency lending assistance (ELA) by the Greek central bank.
+The council decided in a telephone conference to review the programme on Feb.
 18.

 Timing the review right after euro zone finance ministers meet again next week keeps Athens on a short leash.

-The ECB authorized the temporary funding expedient for banks last week when it stopped accepting Greek government bonds in return for liquidity.
+The ECB authorised the temporary funding expedient for banks last week when it stopped accepting Greek government bonds in return for liquidity.

-Arriving for his first European Union summit, Tsipras told reporters: "I'm very confident that together we can find a mutually viable solution in order to heal the wounds of austerity, to tackle the humanitarian crisis across the EU and bring Europe back to the road of growth and social cohesion."

-Chancellor Angela Merkel, vilified by the Greek left as Europe's "austerity queen", said Germany was prepared for a compromise and finance ministers had a few more days to consider Greece's proposals before next Monday's meeting.
+German Chancellor Angela Merkel, vilified by the Greek left as Europe's "austerity queen", said Berlin was ready for a compromise and finance ministers had a few more days to consider Greece's proposals before next Monday's meeting.

 RESPECT DISCIPLINE